ALXCO-Hardware/squareboi/README.md

 Made of common, off-the-shelf parts

+Fully compatible with MBC1 and MBC5 mappers, partial support for MBC2 and MBC3

 Programmer works as a general purpose cartridge reader

 Easy to build: A basic version can be made with entirely through-hole components